-Probe reactions

-To test the activation of explanations during the diagnostic reasoning trials, reaction times of correct probe responses were analyzed in coherent and incoherent trials with correct diagnosis.
-Scores above and below three standard deviations from the mean within each condition were excluded from analysis, resulting in the elimination of 1.7% of the correct probe responses4.
+Probe reactions.
+To test the activation of explanations during the diagnostic reasoning trials, reaction times of correct probe responses were analyzed in coherent and incoherent trials with correct diagnoses.
+Scores above and below 3 SDs from the mean within each condition were excluded from analysis, resulting in the elimination of 1.7% of the correct probe responses.

 Coherent versus incoherent trials.
-To test if the reaction time patterns differed depending on whether the third and fourth symptom were consistent (coherent trials) or inconsistent (incoherent trials) with the second symptom, we conducted an ANOVA5 with the factors Coherence (coherent vs. incoherent trial) and Type of Probe (compatible target, incompatible target, or foil).
-Symptoms before Probe (three vs. four) was used as numerical regressor variable.
-Neither the main effect of Coherence (F(1,21) = 1.642, p = .214, $\eta_p^2 = .073$), nor any of the interactions involving Coherence were significant (Coherence Type of Probe: F(2,42) = 2.776, p = .074, $\eta_p^2 = .117$; Coherence Symptoms before Probe: F(1,21) < 1; Coherence Type of Probe Symptoms before Probe: F(2,42) < 1).
-Consequently, for further analyses we collapsed the data over the factor Coherence.
+To test if the reaction time patterns differed depending on whether the third and fourth symptoms were consistent (coherent trials) or inconsistent (incoherent trials) with the second symptom, we conducted an analysis of variance (ANOVA) with the factors coherence (coherent vs. incoherent trial) and type of probe (compatible target, incompatible target, or foil).
+Symptoms before probe (three vs. four) was used as a numerical regressor variable.
+Neither the main effect of coherence, F(1, 21) = 1.642, p = .214, $\eta_p^2 = .073$ , nor any of the interactions involving coherence were significant: Coherence × Type of Probe: F(2, 42) = 2.776, p = .074, $\eta_p^2 = .117$ ; Coherence × Type of Probe × Symptoms Before Probe: F(2, 42) < 1.
+Consequently, for further analyses we collapsed the data over the factor coherence.